fedorenchik/PlanetVim/docs/IDE.md

 chains by default (`g:PV_task_concurrency`). `jobs` sets CMake build parallelism (default 2). `timeout` is seconds per step; zero means no time limit.
 Cancellation signals the child process group on Linux and escalates to KILL after two seconds.
+The project remains occupied until the cancelled command finishes.

 Define or replace named tasks in a configuration's `tasks` object: